pbelltech0/cutile-python/docs/source/quickstart.rst

 * Write the resulting tile(s) out to GPU memory

 In this case, the kernel loads tiles from two vectors, ``a`` and ``b``.
 These loads create tiles called ``a_tile`` and ``b_tile``.
 These tiles are added together to form a third tile, called ``result``.
 In the last step, the kernel stores the ``result`` tile to the output vector ``c``.
-This code can be found in the cuTile Python repository at ``samples/quickstart/VectorAdd_quickstart.py``.
+More samples can be found in the cuTile Python `repository <https://github.com/nvidia/cutile-python>`_.

 .. literalinclude:: ../../samples/quickstart/VectorAdd_quickstart.py
    :language: python